christopher-reed/tidytuesday/README.md

   &nbsp;#TidyTuesday Contributions&nbsp;
 </h1>

 My contributions to the [#TidyTuesday challenge](https://github.com/rfordatascience/tidytuesday), a weekly social data project that focuses on understanding how to summarize and arrange data to make meaningful and/or beautiful charts.
-I use this challenge as an opportunity to practice `{pandas}`, `{matplotlib}`, `{seaborn}` and other canonical Python data science packages.
+I use this challenge as an opportunity to practice `{pandas}`, `{matplotlib}`, `{seaborn}` , `{tidyverse}`, `{ggplot2}` and other canonical R/Python data science packages.
 The project was founded in 2018 by [Thomas Mock](https://thomasmock.netlify.com/) and organized by the [R4DS ("`R` for Data Science") online learning community](https://twitter.com/r4dscommunity).
 The intent is to provide a safe and supportive forum to practice their wrangling and data visualization skills.

 > **DISCLAIMER:**
 ❌ no Illustrator or Photoshop was harmed during the making of these visualizations.
-💯 certified matplotlib/seaborn quality.
+💯 certified matplotlib/seaborn/ggplot2 quality.

 <details>
   <summary>Contributions in chronological order (click to expand)</summary>